Aidan-Walsh/Assembly_Optimization/README.md

 # Assembly Optimization

 None of the c code is mine, but instead we converted the c found in bigintadd.c and mywc.c into assembly, in an attempt to beat the compiler in its conversion to assembly (another partnered task with @KonstantinHoward)!
-Our conversions our found in bigintadd.s, then an optimized version in bigintaddopt.s, and optimized even more in bigintaddoptopt.s, and mywc.s.
-The bigintadd program is just an addition to the implementation found in bigint.c (it is the adding method) that we wanted to optimize.
-This is because this method, when adding large numbers, is called many many times, thus it takes most of the run time!
-If we could optimize the assembly, then we would be significantly speeding up the runtime of many clients using the bigint library.
+When c files are compiled and ran, they are converted into assembly to be read by the computer.
+Bigintadd.c is a function that takes a long time to run since it adds such large numbers, and so if we can speed up the run-time, the faster then better.
+Precisely, The bigintadd.c program is just an addition to the implementation found in bigint.c (it is the adding method) that we wanted to optimize.
+So, how can we make the function faster if the c code is optimized?
+We can optimize the assembly instead and this is better because we can control everything going on with such low level code.
+So, we can optimize the assembly, but so can the computer with just a few simple commands.
+Our goal is to beat the computer's optimized run time with bigintadd.c.

-The mywc program provides a line count, word count, and character count of stdin and writes it to stdout in that respective order.
+Our conversions are found in bigintadd.s, then an optimized version in bigintaddopt.s, and optimized even more in bigintaddoptopt.s, and mywc.s.

 # bigintadd.s
 In converting to assembly, we used caller saved registers and so utilized the stack significantly.